LostArtefacts/TRX/docs/trx/lua/reference/UI.md

       counts as zero.
 The turn takes the short way around, so a model crossing the wrap does not spin back through every angle between.

-      Call this once a tick.
-The pose given last tick is what the model travels from, so a slot moved twice in one tick blends from the wrong place.
-A slot that was hidden, or that names a different object than it did, starts where it is put rather than travelling there.
+      Call this once per tick.
+Calling it twice in one tick replaces the pose used for interpolation.
+A hidden slot, or one given a new object, starts at the new pose.

     - <a id="ui.MeshSlot.release" name="ui.MeshSlot.release"></a>[lua]`meshslot:release()`
       Gives the slot back.
 The handle is spent afterwards, and moving or hiding a